muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 credit crisis happened in a system that they were largely responsible for setting up...
-But then little here, little there... you lose your soul, turning the change agent into a mere continuation, a middle manager of sorts (a word directed to him in a radio interview that was so bothersome Bam had to use the N-word himself to get out from under it).
+But then little here, little there... you lose your soul, turning the change agent into a mere continuation, a middle manager of sorts (a word directed to him in a radio interview many years later that was so bothersome Bam had to use the N-word *himself* to get out from under it).

 "But why did some people appear to have a nostalgia for 90s during 2016?"